 Tulip Staircase Ghost - 1966

 This photo taken inside the National Maritime Museum in Greenwich, England, clearly shows a ghostly figure holding the handrail of the Tulip Staircase.

 Photo experts have all agreed that it hasn't been tampered with, so is considered a genuine example of ghosts' existence.

 Robert A Ferguson - November 1968

 Because this photo was taken on a Polaroid, it's been deemed by many to be legitimate.
-It shows Robert A Ferguson giving a speech, with the ghost of his deceased brother Walter peering over him.
+It shows Robert A. Ferguson giving a speech, and the ghost of his deceased brother Walter peering over him.

 Madonna of Bachelor's Grove - 1991

 The Ghost Research Society of America took this photo at Bachelor's Cemetery in Illinois, after they noticed strange readings on their equipment.